KeithSloan/GDML/README.md

 For details on

 * Using the workbench please see the wiki [GDML Workbench WIKI](https://github.com/KeithSloan/GDML/wiki)
 * Converting STEP files to GDML see the wiki [Convert Step to GDML](https://github.com/KeithSloan/GDML/wiki/Step2Tessellate)
+* Creating Tessellated Objects from FreeCAD Part Design Objects [Tessellate Part Design] https://github.com/KeithSloan/GDML/wiki/Tessellating-Part-Design-Objects

 ## FOLLOWING TO BE MOVED TO WIKI